Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   Copyright of LogMeTT to NeoCom Solutions.
   Copyright of Eterm lookfeel transparency window belongs to AKASI.
   Copyright of TTProxy to YebisuyaHompo.
+  Copyright of Localized TeraTerm belongs to Yasuhide Takahashi.

   This program is provided "as is" without warranties of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness